ChristianGoueguel/specProc/README.md

 #### Baseline removal

-For instance, when analyzing LIBS spectra, it is often more effective to subtract an estimated baseline from the data.
+When analyzing LIBS spectra, it is often more effective to subtract an estimated baseline from the data.
 The estimate is constructed by fitting a low-order polynomial function to the spectrum baseline.
 Then the resulting curve fit result is subtracted from the data.

 ``` r
 data(specData)